Crystal Palace Documentation

 link "section" BYTES, OBJECT OBJECT Link bytes on the stack to object on stack

-make object BYTES OBJECT Turn contents on stack into a COFF object
+make coff [+options] BYTES OBJECT Turn contents on stack into a COFF-exporter object.

-make pic BYTES OBJECT Turn contents on stack into PIC object
+make object [+options] BYTES OBJECT Turn contents on stack into a PICO-exporter object.

-make pic64 BYTES OBJECT (x64 only) Turn contents on stack into PIC object
+make pic [+options] BYTES OBJECT Turn contents on stack into PIC-exporter object.

 patch "symbol" $VAR OBJECT OBJECT Patch "symbol" within COFF/PIC with contents of $VAR